lauslim12/lauslim12/README.md

 I have coded since I was in junior high school, my first language was everyone's favorite HTML.
 My first programming language was Ruby, and my first program was to write a calculator with it.
 It was sure fun and I was hooked up into the software engineering world!

-In order to fulfill my passion for science and technology, let's collaborate together when you have a project that we could solve together 😀!
+In order to fulfill our passion for science and technology, let's collaborate together when you have a project that we could solve together 😀!

 ## 🏢 Experiences

+- Full Stack Engineer in Nilam Sukses Mandiri
 - Full Stack Engineer Intern in Skifindo Integra Selaras
 - Data Modeler Intern in IBM Indonesia
 - Database Developer Intern in Skifindo Integra Selaras